christopheparisse/teimeta/README.md

   - openCss() - ask the user for a CSS and wait for further processing.
   - emptyFile() - clean the data
   - save() - save the content of the XML file
-  - others - see exports in events.ts
+  - others - see exports in events.ts and common.ts

 ## Other information
 Download source code: [https://github.com/christopheparisse/teimeta/](https://github.com/christopheparisse/teimeta/)